Active Learning for Regression by Inverse Distance Weighting: Conclusion

+We also remark that a rather high variance can be observed when applying all the methods considered in our numerical tests.
+There are several reasons for this.
+First, when K-means is applied for initialization, the final cluster centroids found may depend heavily on their initial values, due to the fact that K-means is a coordinate-descent method that is not guaranteed to reach a global minimum.
+Moreover, in the case of active learning of neural network models, additional variance is due to the non-convexity of the learning problem, which may lead to largely different prediction models depending on the random initial values of the trained weights/bias terms.
+Further variance is suffered by {\QBC} due to the random generation of bootstrap samples.

-Future research will be devoted to adapting the weight on the exploration term automatically while learning, and to extend the method to streaming data, to support online learning problems such as those that arise in recursive identification of dynamical systems.
+Future research will be devoted to analyze in depth the use of {\ideal} to solve classification problems, to adapt the weight on the exploration term $\delta$ automatically while learning, to extend the method to streaming data to support online learning problems, and to active learning for identification of dynamical systems.